ExperimentalGenetics/AllometricScaling/README.md

 # AllometricScaling

 This repository contains R code and a dataset used for analyzing allometric scaling relationships.
-The code was developed as part of a scientific project and produces plots and summaries used in a manuscript.
+The code was developed as part of a scientific project and produces plots and summaries used in a manuscript (https://www.biorxiv.org/content/10.1101/2025.09.01.673426v1).

 ## Repository Contents